chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

 ## The Rise of authoritarianism

-For the past few years, there has been a shift in governance model and there policy and stance on failures - furthering more and more towards authoritarianism.
+For the past few years, there has been a shift in governance model and their policy and stance on failures - furthering more and more towards authoritarianism.
 Anyone who dare questions them or speaks against them is drafted 'anti-national' and crazy as it might sound - 'anti-hindu'.
-If they are lucky, then [they are charged with sedition][1]
-{% sidenote 'sn-id-sedition' "Arundhati Roy, Kanhaiya Kumar, Umar Khalid, Aseem Trivedi are just a few famous names who have been charged with sedition, primarily because they spoke against the ruling party.
-It's ironic that this draconian law was used by the British to suppress the freedom movement." %}
-, or else they are [either dealt with violence][2] - [lynched by a mob ][3] or [are assassinated][4] or [are forced to commit suicide][5] (which the government officials would then put up a huge mournful act to).
+First comes hate speech, death threats and trolling for propaganda.
+Even then, if someone doesn't stop, then, if they are lucky, [they are charged with sedition][1] {% sidenote 'sn-id-sedition' "Arundhati Roy, Kanhaiya Kumar, Umar Khalid, Aseem Trivedi are just a few famous names who have been charged with sedition, primarily because they spoke against the ruling party.
+It's ironic that this draconian law was used by the British to suppress the freedom movement." %}, or else they are [either dealt with violence][2] - [lynched by a mob ][3], [assassinated][4] or [forced to commit suicide][5] (which the government officials would then put up a huge mournful act to).

 [1]: https://www.ndtv.com/india-news/sedition-case-registered-against-arundhati-roy-geelani-440611